 It has been always a conflict of interest when planning for cranial neurosurgical approach to choose between the linear incision and the conventional flap incision that we used to do in neurosurgery.

-Characteristic anatomy of the scalp consist of five distinct layers) and the nature of its blood supply have always been considered with caution in neurosurgery when planning for scalp incision to approach any intracranial lesion and this is elaborated even more previously by the expert people of this discipline.
-Other important third issue also has been considered seriously is the langer’s lines of the scalp and the effect of that in wound healing and the aesthetic consideration for patients.
-One of the most interesting area to discuss in neurosurgery; is the surgical approach with the most important part of it; is the planning for skin incision and the configuration of the scalp skin flap, taking into consideration the three previously mentioned points.
+Characteristic anatomy of the scalp consisting of five distinct layers) and the nature of its blood supply have always been considered with caution in neurosurgery when planning for scalp incision to approach any intracranial lesion and this is elaborated even more previously by expert people of this discipline.
+Another important third issue that also has been considered seriously is the langer’s lines of the scalp and the effect of that on wound healing and the aesthetic consideration for patients.
+One of the most interesting areas to discuss in neurosurgery; is the surgical approach with the most important part of it; is the planning for skin incision and the configuration of the scalp skin flap, taking into consideration the three previously mentioned points.
 They are many skin incisions and flaps in neurosurgery mentioned in the literature and operative books and most of neurosurgeon have their own plans for skin incision.

 Scalp skin incision

-In general, the feasibility of any scalp skin incision depends mainly on the general aim of surgery; so it differs when planning for superficial lesion versus deeply seated lesion.
-Size and site of the lesion is critical.
-The commonly used type of scalp skin incisions in neurosurgery either flaps (and they are many and commonly
+In general, the feasibility of any scalp skin incision depends mainly on the general aim of surgery; so it differs when planning for superficial lesions versus deeply seated lesions.
+The size and site of the lesion is critical.
+The commonly used type of scalp skin incisions in neurosurgery either flaps (and there are many and commonly

-used) or linear incisions (which are less used and they debated a lot for their feasibility in cranial surgery) for example, when plan for superficial small cranial lesion, the aim is always to have good wide exposure to the lesion and its periphery and so skin flaps are usually used.
-But when plan for small superficial or deep lesion; the so wide opening is not necessary, and here comes the conflict of interest of using linear incision for skin and craniotomy for such type of lesion so as to avoid the disadvantages of the skin flaps that were usually experienced, and to get the benefits seen with the linear incisions taking into consideration not to compromise the adequacy of the access to the lesion and surgeon comfort with this choice.
+commonly used) or linear incisions (which are less used and they debated a lot for their feasibility in cranial surgery) for example, when the plan for a superficial small cranial lesion, the aim is always to have good wide exposure to the lesion and its periphery and so skin flaps are usually used.
+But when planning for small superficial or deep lesion; the so wide opening is not necessary, and here comes the conflict of interest of using linear incision for skin and craniotomy for such type of lesion so as to avoid the disadvantages of the skin flaps that were usually experienced, and to get the benefits seen with the linear incisions taking into consideration not to compromise the adequacy of the access to the lesion and surgeon comfort with this choice.

 Problems with skin flaps

 The main problems seen with the skin flaps were the compromization of the blood supply and so wound healing.
-But they are good in access and providing adequate surgical field.
+However, they are good at providing access to adequate surgical field.
 In contrast, linear incisions are always thought to have less adequate or uncomfortable access and exposure to the surgical field and so many of neurosurgeons do not like them neglecting their advantages that have been described in literature.
 Linear incision has the advantages of the rapid access to the lesion with less time consumed for that and gaining this time for other important steps in the surgery [1].
 This is explained in the literature by a study conducted by William., et al. in retro mastoid approach in comparison to the commonly used curvilinear incision [1].
 They mentioned that the

 Feasibility of Linear Scalp Incision in Neurosurgery: A Quick Review